 NastyWriter runs on iOS 11 and is on the App Store now.
 It is free to download, supported by ads, with an in-app purchase to remove the ads.

-From March 2018 I will be free for new work — either freelance or as a regular day job, in Vienna, Austria or remotely.
+From January 2021 I will be free for new work — either freelance or as a regular day job, in Vienna, Austria or remotely.
 If you’re looking for a developer, get in touch!
 I prefer working in Swift or Objective-C for macOS, iOS, or for the web.
-However, I have a lot of professional experience writing native apps for Windows and Linux, and will do that if the conditions are right; C# is actually pretty nice.
-I am especially interested in anything involving speech synthesis, linguistics, or science.
+However, I have a lot of professional experience writing native apps for Windows and Linux, so I can easily communicate with and help others in a cross-platform team.
+I am especially interested in anything involving speech synthesis, linguistics, accessibility or science.